Trimix Dosage: How Many Units Of Trimix Should I Take?

 In addition to a host of precautions regarding how frequently to use Trimix, and other medications to avoid while using Trimix (e.g., oral ED medications), most prescribers will discuss an appropriate starting dose, the amount by which patients can increase dosage each time, and an upper limit of how many units of Trimix to take in any single administration.
 Most often, this roughly translates into:

 That does not mean, however, when looking at how many units of Trimix may be useful for a given individual, that dosages higher than 50 units have not been prescribed.
 Typically, however, these are special or less common cases requiring subsequent visits or consultations with the prescriber to ensure the patient’s safety.

 The best chance of achieving a positive outcome with Trimix is to follow all of the prescribing information, literature, and instructions provided.
 By doing so, and observing the precautions, administration instructions, and dosage guidelines set by your prescriber, you will likely see satisfactory erections suitable for sex, without the painful and potentially dangerous side effects like persistent or painful erections, priapism, or damage to the penis.
 That’s why you should never rely on Internet searches or articles like this alone to determine how many units of Trimix are suitable.
 Only your prescriber can tell you that safely.

-Since Trimix is only available with a prescription, you can choose to get it by discussing with your primary care or men’s health specialist and seeking a prescription.
-Or, more conveniently and discreetly, you can obtain Trimix from an online telemedicine provider, such as Invigor Medical.
+Since Trimix is only available with a prescription, you can choose to get it by discussing with your primary care or men’s health specialist and seeking a prescription before you buy Trimix.
+Or, more conveniently and discreetly, you can get Trimix from an online telemedicine provider, such as Invigor Medical.
 A telemedicine consultation is required, in which a licensed prescriber will discuss your health, current medications, erectile dysfunction history and experience, and other risk factors to determine if Trimix is suitable for you.
 If so, a prescription will be issued and transferred to the associated compounding pharmacy to be filled and sent to your home for you to start using.
 Many men find this a more appealing and approachable alternative to embarrassing in-person discussions with their doctors.